Our Foundation

 • There is a need to strengthen coalitions amongst Latino and other communities of color with policy research that supports their social justice and equity policy needs and objectives.

-• Texas is home to some of the most racialized and inequitable policymaking – notably oppressive and perpetuating barriers to social and economic mobility for Latinos and all communities of color.
+• Texas is home to some of the most radicalized and inequitable policymaking – notably oppressive and perpetuating barriers to social and economic mobility for Latinos and all communities of color.

 Vision